achimismaili/ai-setup/README.md

 - Downloads necessary model files
 - Sets up AI voice and video processing

+### speech_test.py

+An interactive script for text to sound generation with different voices

+#### Features
+- select available voices via number
+- enter any text
+- text gets played
+- (converting text to wav file is optional and commented out)

 ## Requirements

 The scripts are tested within the following environment